PRICING AND SEASON INFORMATION

 Strawberry Season Hours

-The farm is open 7am - 5pm daily.
-Our roadside stands are open daily approximately 8:30am - 4pm while supplies last.
+The farm is open 7am - 5pm daily during berry season.

 Pre-picked berries are available daily after around 7:30am.
 We pick fresh every morning to ensure the best quality.
 Berries are not always guaranteed to be available and we will post under our current picking conditions if supplies are running low or out.
 We do not take orders or pre-payments for berries.
 If you are unsure of the status of our berries, check the current picking conditions page or call the farm at 608-757-1200.